 Hana and I run down Hauptstrasse, past the tree-lined market square.
 The wide street is full of people.
 The ones walking slow and tired are on their way back from work.
 The ones hurrying and clutching their bowls are on their way to a food line.
 Hana follows right behind me as I lead us through the crowd toward Girls’ Home L410.

 Terezín was not always a ghetto where the Nazis send Jews to keep us away from other people.
 Originally it was a fortress city, built by Emperor Joseph II in 17-something.
 Judith would know.
 She pays attention during history lessons.
 Emperor Joseph built a great stone wall around the city to keep out invaders.
 Now the walls keep us in.
+The Nazis renamed this city Theresienstadt, but we stick with the Czech name, Terezín.
 Czech guards from surrounding villages patrol the outside.
 Inside, the Nazi soldiers mostly stay in their headquarters behind barbed wire barricades where no Jews are allowed.
 We wouldn’t want to go there anyway.

 The Germans call Terezín a “self-governed city.”